 Details are sparse at the moment, but a possible source of the issues is Sequoia’s current firewall.
 This is useful for managing connections on untrusted networks.
 If you’re an everyday user and not a security nut or part of an enterprise team, your firewall is likely already off.
 This is the default on Mac, as most users are on trusted networks anyway (Apple’s way of balancing usability and security).

-Many experts have noticed that turning off the firewall fixes the disruptions to any network-based tools.
-However, if the firewall is already enabled to begin with, you probably wouldn’t want to do this.
+Many experts have noticed that turning off the firewall fixes disruptions to network-based tools.
+However, if the firewall is already enabled, you probably wouldn’t want to do this.

 Patrick Wardle, a long-time iOS and Mac security expert and founder of the Objective-See Foundation, expressed his frustration, noting that Apple’s lack of thorough testing is to blame.